HunterCartier702/RedHat-RHCE-Notes/README.md

 <p align="center"><img alt="snapshots" src="RHCE/4pong.png" height="auto" width="800"></p>

 ## <a name="files"></a>Inventory, Ansible.cfg, and Hosts Files
 For this simple network I used a static inventory file in my current project directory.
 In a minimal form, a static inventory is a list of hostnames to be managed by Ansible.
+The inventory tells Ansible which machines to manage (hosts and groups)

 ```shell
 $ mkdir rhce && cd rhce